porterClass/scavenger_hunt/README.md

 all the clue folders (like `123456`) on a piece of paper.
 You can also do things like copy all the clue files to your home folder, or cut and paste the clue text into another file.

+---

+I obtained this project from https://github.com/pushingice/scavenger-hunt.git, but it seemed abandoned at the time, so I have made some changes for my own.